Skip to content

 The organisation of our environment and our classroom management helps to reduce anxiety.
 Classroom time is organised around predictable routines, supported visually where appropriate.
 Great attention is paid to detail; the adults are reliable and consistent in their approach to our children.

-3. The importance of Nurture for the development of Wellbeing:
+The Importance of Nurture for the Development of Wellbeing

 Nurture involves listening and responding.
 Everything is verbalised – with an emphasis on the adults engaging with our children in reciprocal shared activities.
 Our children respond to being valued and thought of as individuals – in practice this involves noticing and praising even the smallest of achievements.